mizannoor/hvac-insight/README.md

 ## 📃 License

-This project is part of academic research for the Master of Computer Science (Mobile Software Development) at Universiti Teknikal Malaysia Melaka (UTeM).
+This project is part of academic research for the Master of Computer Science (Mobile Software Development) at Faculty of Information Technology & Communications (FTMK) Universiti Teknikal Malaysia Melaka (UTeM).

 ---